vladbph/cymatix-doc/README.md

 This is actually tricky example. [`zCymatix`](http://www.zcymatix.com) platform does not act on user requests.
 It only deduces the intents and slots and follows the conversation flows. `t_prompt`'s time value above must be provided by the client application.
 The framework returns the prompt template from the training set: `"It is {t_time}"`, so user application should replace `t_time` with its value.

 * ## `P$` prefix.
 One step back command
-`P$` prefix tells the framework to take last deduction in the history and return it.
+The prefix tells the framework to take last/previous deduction in the history and return it.
 It is useful for cases when user asks, 'What did you say?'
-'Repeat please?'
+'Repeat please?'.
 ```
 Bot>What type of pizza would you like?
 User>What?
 Bot>What type of pizza would you like?
 ```

-There is an alternative to achieve the same result if only a previous prompt is of interest.
-Consider training sample:
+Please note, if previous intent was either R$ or I$ or X$, there will be no history records available.
+To have access  previous prompt always - consider training sample:
 ```
 .train
     F$REPEAT:what|what did you say|come again|repeat (please|)|pardon me
 .prompt:
     F$REPEAT = *
 ```
-Star `*` symbol tells to grab last value of the `t_prompt` in history.
-NOTE!
-It is only prompt that will be changed.
-All other slots in the current deduction will state intact.
+Star `*` symbol tells to grab last value of the `t_prompt` in the history.

 * ## `B$` prefix.
 Two steps back command
-`B$` prefix tells the framework to take `top-1` deduction from the history.
+The prefix tells the framework to take `top-1` deduction from the history.
 It is useful for cases when user asks 'What did you say BEFORE that?'

 * ## `C$` prefix.
 Change slot value command
-`C$` prefix tells the framework to change the value of the slot in the history `User> Take me to Seattle`
+The prefix tells the framework to change the value of the slot in the history `User> Take me to Seattle`

 ```json